lihz6/rust-the-book/README.md

 }
 ```

-Mutable references can make changes to the original values, but have one big restriction **to prevent data race at compile time**: a mutable reference **can't overlab** with another referenct to the same value in a particular scope.
+Mutable references can make changes to the original values, but have one big restriction **to prevent data race at compile time**: a mutable reference **can't overlab** with another reference to the same value in a particular scope.
 These code will fail:

 ```rust
 let mut s = String::from("hello");